First-Year Experience (FYE) specializes in academic coaching and case management holistic advising for First-Time in College students.

-First-Time in College Pathway Blocks
+First-Time in College (FTIC) Pathway Courses

-First-Time in College (FTIC) students have the opportunity to participate in an FTIC Pathway Block as part of their First-Year Experience.
-FTIC Pathway Blocks are designed to guide FTICs through their chosen academic pathway in a structured and accelerated approach.
+FTIC Students have the opportunity to participate in a Pathway FTIC course as part of their First-Year Experience.
+Designed to guide FTICs through their chosen academic pathway in a structured and wraparound approach.

-Academic Coaching Seminars
+Academic Coaching Seminar

 To initiate a fruitful first-year experience for First-Time in College (FTIC) students, EPCC offers an interdisciplinary First-Year Experience Academic Coaching seminar.